The Element Vanadium

 Vanadium trioxide, V2O3, is a black, crystalline solid that is slightly soluble in water.
 This basic oxide occurs naturally in karelianite mineral.
 Additionally, it functions as a reducing agent.
 When exposed to air, vanadium trioxide oxides decompose to the blue colored vanadium(IV) state.

 Vanadium pentoxide, V2O5, is vanadium’s most important compound because of its thermal stability and abundance.
 It has a density of 3.35 g/cm3 and is not very soluble in water.
 This yellow to red crystalline powder has several functions, including being a mordant, acting as a catalyst for some chemical reactions, being useful in the production of ceramics, and forming superconductive magnets with gallium.
 Despite its widespread applications, this compound can be toxic when ingested, inhaled, or in contact with skin.
-Ammonium metavanadate, NH4VO3, a compound where vanadium presents itself in the +5 oxidation state, can be reduced under acidic conditions.
+Ammonium metavanadate, NH4VO3, a compound where vanadium presents itself in the +5 oxidation state, reduces under acidic conditions.
 Adding zinc and a moderately concentrated acid will reduce vanadium(V) to vanadium (IV).

 Vanadium-containing minerals, like carnotite, are processed to isolate vanadium.
 First, the carnotite ore goes through a leaching process, where it gets treated with hot sulfuric acid and an oxidizing agent for 24 hours.
 The leaching process works to convert vanadium into a soluble salt.
 Notably, uranium is also found in carnotite, and therefore, uranium salts are also extracted.
-The salts then get filtered out and the remaining “ore” is further processed.
+The salts then get filtered out and the remaining “ore” further processed.
 This isolates vanadium from uranium, allowing for vanadium to go through a precipitation reaction with ammonium sulfate.
 This precipitation reaction produces ammonium metavanadate.
 Lastly, ammonium metavanadate is filtered out and calcined to vanadium pentoxide.

 Isolation of Vanadium